7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 } WIN_CERTIFICATE, *LPWIN_CERTIFICATE;
 ```

  - **dwLength** (4 bytes): The length of the structure or security directory.
-As seen in the raw file, it is `23 78 00 00`.
+In the raw file, this is represented as `23 78 00 00`.
  - **wRevision**: The revision number.
-Not important here.
+This field is not critical for our purposes.
- - **wCertificateType**: The certificate type we are working with is `WIN_CERT_TYPE_PKCS_SIGNED_DATA`.
-Therefore, we set the value of *wCertificateType* to `0x2`.
+ - **wCertificateType**: This specifies the type of certificate.
+For our case, the type is `WIN_CERT_TYPE_PKCS_SIGNED_DATA`, so wCertificateType is set to `0x2`.
- - **bCertificate**: This is the most important field.
-Although the security directory may contain multiple `bCertificate` entries, we will assume there is only one for our purposes.
-The bCertificate field is not a specific structure itself; in digital signatures, it contains another structure named `PKCS7`.
+ - **bCertificate**: This is the key field.
+While the security directory could potentially contain multiple `bCertificate` entries, for simplicity, we’ll assume there’s only one.
+The bCertificate field is not a defined structure in itself; it contains another structure called `PKCS7`, which is crucial for digital signatures.

-For the simplicity, we dump the security directory as a single file named `security_directory.bin` and will work on it.
+For simplicity, we’ll dump the security directory into a single file named `security_directory.bin` and work with it from there.

 # PKCS #n
-There are multiple types of PKCS, each related to a specific function.
-Here is a list of PKCS types from [Wikipedia](https://en.wikipedia.org/wiki/PKCS):
+There are several types of PKCS, each serving a different cryptographic function.
+Here’s a list of PKCS types, sourced from [Wikipedia](https://en.wikipedia.org/wiki/PKCS):

 - PKCS #1: RSA Cryptography Standard
 - PKCS #2: *Withdrawn*